OoriData/OgbujiPT/README.md

 ## What's with the crazy name?

 Enh?!
-Yo mama! 😝 My surname is Ogbuji, so it's a bit of a pun: Ooba + GPT by Ogbuji = OgbujiPT, ya feel me?
+Yo mama! 😝 My surname is Ogbuji, so it's a bit of a pun.
+This is the notorious OGPT, ya feel me?